dieKollaborateure/drive-uploader/README.md

 Installation
 ------------

+* you need a working python 2.7 installation
 * on OSX and Linux run `setup.sh`.
 This will create a virtualenv in the current directory and install the necessary python libraries.
 * on Windows you must manually do this, sorry.
 Run `pip install -r requirements.txt` to install the dependencies.
 * Finally, install libmagic (see the [instructions in the python-magic readme](https://github.com/ahupp/python-magic#dependencies)).